honetools/formats/Device API.md

 `device_name`: a string that helps the user to identify the device that the app is running on.
 This could be a combination of device name and app name.

-`device_guid`: A stable identifier that is unique for the combination of this device, app, and Sway.
-The Sway library generates a unique persistent identifier that remains stable every time the app is run.
+`device_guid`: A stable identifier that is unique for the combination of this device, app, and Hone.
+The Hone library generates a unique persistent identifier that remains stable every time the app is run.

-`project_id`: this project’s Sway identifier.
+`project_id`: this project’s Hone identifier.

 `project_name`: this project’s bundle name or some other kind of name that helps the user to identify the project.